What is Destiny?

 How do I get better gear?

 There are 5 engram types you might get from battle.
 White, Green, Blue, Purple and Yellow.
 Take these to the Cryptarch at The Farm and decrypt them for gear.
 White will decrypt into Common gear.
 Green into Uncommon.
 Blue into Rare.
 Purple into Legendary.
 Yellow into Exotic.

 What is Light and how is it calculated?

 Light represents your overall power in the game.
 It is based on your Guardian's overall traits and K/D ratio.
 The higher your light level, the better gear you can acquire from decrypting engrams.

 How do Sparrows work?

-You can buy Sparrows from the Shipwright in the Tower.
+You can buy Sparrows from the Shipwright at the Farm.
 Go to Gear and you can select which Sparrow you want to use, but only one at a time.
 Each Sparrow adds bonuses to specific perks.
 Sometimes they can provide a negative effect to a perk as well, so pay attention.

 How do gear perks work?

 Gear decrypted from engrams can have multiple perks.
 Common(White) gear gets 2 perk.
 Uncommon(Green) gear gets 2 perks with slightly higher potential than Common(White) gear.
 Rare(Blue) gear gets 4 perks.
 Most Legendary(Purple) gear gets 6 perks.
 Exotic(Yellow) gear gets 8 perks and on some occasion special Legendary(Purple) gear also get 8 perks.
 The perks that are possible include: HP, Attack, Defense, Glimmer, XP, Critical Hit Chance, and Evade Chance.
 Each of these acts as a percentage boost for your Guardian.
 Gear with perks will show the perks and their values in the description of the gear within your gear changing menu.